 Institute Activities and Advances

-Many programs within the NICHD's Division of Intramural Research and extramural research programs conduct and support research on pregnancy.
+Many programs within the NICHD's Division of Intramural Population Health Research (DIPHR), Division of Extramural Research (DER), and Division of Intramural Research (DIR) conduct and support research on pregnancy.
 Researchers investigate a wide variety of topics related to improving the health of mothers and their fetuses, from before conception to the weeks and months after birth.
+Details about studies in the areas of preconception care and prenatal care, pregnancy complications, and labor and delivery follow below.

 - Evaluating techniques to develop and refine prenatal screenings.
-The Intellectual and Developmental Disabilities (IDD) Branch supports studies leading to the development and refinement of screening methods for conditions leading to IDDs.
+The DER’s Intellectual and Developmental Disabilities Branch supports studies leading to the development and refinement of screening methods for conditions leading to intellectual and developmental disabilities.

 - Establishing a national standard for fetal growth.
-A current trial led by the NICHD's Division of Epidemiology Statistics and Prevention Research (DESPR) focuses on establishing a standard for both singleton and multiple pregnancies.
+A current trial led by the NICHD's DIPHR focuses on establishing a standard for both singleton and multiple pregnancies.
 Researchers will measure fetal growth via ultrasound, working with 2,400 women from their first trimester through delivery.

-- Evaluating effects of drinking alcohol and smoking tobacco on pregnancy outcomes.
-The DESPR is studying alcohol use during pregnancy and its effects on infants.
-Other studies through the Prenatal Alcohol and SIDS and Stillbirth (PASS) Network are investigating the impact of alcohol use and tobacco smoking, both before and during pregnancy, on risk for sudden infant death syndrome (SIDS).
+Evaluating effects of drinking alcohol and smoking tobacco on pregnancy outcomes.
+The Pregnancy and Perinatology Branch in the NICHD DER is studying alcohol use during pregnancy and its effects on infants.
+Other studies through the Prenatal Alcohol and SIDS and Stillbirth (PASS) Network are investigating the impact of alcohol use and tobacco smoking, both before and during pregnancy, on risk for Sudden Infant Death Syndrome (SIDS).

-- Preterm birth.
+Preterm birth.
 The NICHD served as the scientific lead for the Surgeon General's Conference on Preventing Preterm Birth in 2008, which developed the national agenda and action plan aimed at preventing preterm birth.
 This topic is an active research focus for the NICHD.
-The following current research efforts are supported by the PP Branch:
+The following current research efforts are supported by the PPB:

-Researchers participating in the Maternal-Fetal Medicine Units Network, also supported by the PP Branch, found that use of progesterone by women at risk for preterm birth due to a prior preterm birth reduces the chances of a subsequent preterm birth by one-third.
+Researchers participating in the Maternal-Fetal Medicine Units Network, also supported by the PPB, found that use of progesterone by women at risk for preterm birth due to a prior preterm birth reduces the chances of a subsequent preterm birth by one-third.

 - Evaluating whether treatments with antenatal steroids between 34 and 36 weeks of pregnancy will decrease infants' need for oxygen support